ScopeSV/gojira/README.md

 After annoyance by having to leave Vim / IDE / Editor to check something in jira, I created a little application that brings jira issues straight into the terminal.

+## Installation
+- Find the newest release under [releases](https://github.com/sbvalois/gojira/releases)
+- Download the correct version for your system.
+- Add the binary to your path for convenience.

 ## Usage

 ### Setup